kostaskonkk/highway_driving_simulator/README.md

-# Highway Simulator in ROS
+# Highway Simulator for ROS in Gazebo

 This is a simulation of highway driving with three driveable Prius cars in [gazebo 9](http://gazebosim.org) with sensor data being published using [ROS melodic](http://wiki.ros.org/melodic/Installation)
 The first of the three vehicles is equipped with a LIDAR, front and rear camera, and eight RADAR sensors, while the other two cars have no sensors onboard.